smartdevicelink/sdl_app_library_guides/docs/Getting Started/Integration Basics/index.md

   }
 }
 ```

-## Implement the SDL Manager Delegate
-The *ProxyManager* class should conform to the `SDLManagerDelegate` protocol.
-This means that the *ProxyManager* class must implement the following required methods:

-1. `managerDidDisconnect` This function is called when the proxy disconnects from the SDL Core.
-Do any cleanup you need to do in this function.
-2. `hmiLevel:didChangeToLevel:` This function is called when the HMI level changes for the app.
-The HMI level can be `FULL`, `LIMITED`, `BACKGROUND`, or `NONE`.
-It is important to note that most RPCs sent while the HMI is in `BACKGROUND` or `NONE` mode will be ignored by the SDL Core.
-For more information, please refer to [Understanding Permissions](Getting Started/Understanding Permissions).

-In addition, there are three optional methods:

-1. `audioStreamingState:didChangeToState:` Called when the audio streaming state of this application changes on the remote system.
-For more information, please refer to [Understanding Permissions](Getting Started/Understanding Permissions).
-1. `systemContext:didChangeToContext:` Called when the system context (i.e. a menu is open, an alert is visible,  a voice recognition session is in progress) of this application changes on the remote system.
-For more information, please refer to [Understanding Permissions](Getting Started/Understanding Permissions).
-1. `managerShouldUpdateLifecycleToLanguage:` Called when the head unit language does not match the `language` set in the `SDLLifecycleConfiguration` but does match a language included in `languagesSupported`.
-If desired, you can customize the `appName`, the `shortAppName`,  and `ttsName` for the head unit's current language.
-For more information about supporting more than one language in your app please refer to [Getting Started/Adapting to the Head Unit Language](Getting Started/Adapting to the Head Unit Language).

 ## Where to Go From Here
 You should now be able to connect to a head unit or emulator.
 From here, [learn about designing your main interface](Displaying a User Interface/Main Screen Templates).
 For further details on connecting, see [Connecting to a SDL Core](Getting Started/Connecting to an Infotainment System).